bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/filesystem-object.md

 Returns an integer corresponding to the number of hard links attached to the specified filesystem object.

+{% qna %}
+Q: link count of file "/etc/passwd"
+A: 1
+{% endqna %}

 # location of &lt;filesystem object&gt; : folder

 No documentation exists.

 # location of &lt;filesystem object&gt; : string

-Returns the name of the directory in which the file or folder (filesystem object) is located.
+Returns the name of the directory in which the file or folder is located.

+{% qna %}
+Q: location of file "/etc/passwd"
+A: /etc
+{% endqna %}

 # mode of &lt;filesystem object&gt; : mode

 Returns the permissions mode for the given filesystem object.

+{% qna %}
+Q: mode of file "/etc/passwd"
+A: rw-r--r--
+{% endqna %}

 # modification time of &lt;filesystem object&gt; : time

-The date and time of latest modification of the file.
-This corresponds to what is shown in the "Get Info" box.Example: name of object "iChat.app" of applications folder - Returns iChat.app.
+Returns the date and time of latest modification of the file.

+{% qna %}
+Q: modification time of file "/etc/passwd"
+A: Fri, 14 Aug 2015 21:04:58 +0000
+{% endqna %}

 # name of &lt;filesystem object&gt; : string

-This returns the name of the file or folder.
+Returns the name of the file or folder.

+{% qna %}
+Q: name of file "/etc/passwd"
+A: passwd
+{% endqna %}

 # normal of &lt;filesystem object&gt; : boolean